devtestlabs-xyz/terraform-aws-container/README.md

 * Valid, active AWS IAM user exists
 * Docker image is locally avaiable or can be pulled from a container repository such as DockerHub, ACR, etc
-* `.env` file with applicable environment variable definitions or environment variables passed to Docker via the CLI
+* `.env` file with applicable environment variable definitions or environment variables passed to Docker via the CLI *NOTE: You can copy the `.env.example` file and change the environment variable values to valid values. `.gitignore` entries are in place to help protect you from committing your `.env.* file.
+DO NOT commit secrets to your repo!*
-* Terraform `*.tf` configuration file is in $PWD
+* Terraform `providers-init.tf` configuration file is in `$PWD/dockerfiles`

 ```
 docker run \